Prevalence of ADHD

 Importance of Treatment for ADHD

 Many people don’t believe that ADHD can be managed, but it can.
 With cognitive-behavioral therapy (CBT), proper medication management, and a combination of holistic treatments, it is very possible to manage symptoms and improve quality of life.
-A correctly monitored dosage of medication prescribed by a doctor is an effective way of treating symptoms, and by taking medications as prescribed they can be very safe.
+A monitored dosage of medication prescribed by a doctor is an effective way of treating symptoms.
+By taking medications as prescribed, they can be very safe.
 CBT is often used to help clients recognize possible negative or maladaptive thoughts and improve focus and concentration.
-When used together, these can provide a powerful treatment method for ADHD and allow someone to regain agency and a sense of direction in their thoughts and actions.
+When used together, these can provide a powerful treatment method for ADHD.
+It also allows someone to regain agency and a sense of direction in their thoughts and actions.

 Therapy can also help adults struggling with ADHD to keep routines, make lists, and use calendars to keep organized and break down larger, more stressful tasks into manageable steps that aid in completion.

-Our approach here at The Summit Wellness Group for individuals struggling with ADHD is to focus on the person as a whole.
-We use a combination of medication, behavioral therapy, and holistic services to address all of your needs as a client.
-The more tools used in the arsenal of recovery, the more complete and deep the healing process can be, leading towards long-term recovery.
+Our approach at The Summit Wellness Group for individuals struggling with ADHD is to focus on the person as a whole.
+We use a combination of medication, behavioral therapy, and holistic services to address every need.
+The more tools used in the arsenal of recovery, the more complete and deep the healing process can be.

-For individuals who need a more comprehensive, hands-on approach to treatment, we offer several options such as our Intensive Outpatient Program (IOP) or our Partial Hospitalization Program (PHP).
-Group and individual therapies are extremely effective in allowing clients to meet with professionals and with people who are struggling with similar conditions.
-We also offer a variety of holistic approaches geared towards the formation of positive and healing coping mechanisms and habits that can be continued long past treatment and into long-term recovery.
+For individuals who need a more comprehensive, hands-on approach to treatment, we offer several different programs.
+These include our Intensive Outpatient Program (IOP) or our Partial Hospitalization Program (PHP).
+Group and individual therapies are effective in allowing clients to meet with professionals and with people who are struggling with similar conditions.
+We also offer a variety of holistic approaches geared towards the formation of positive and healing coping mechanisms and habits that can be used long past treatment and into long-term recovery.
 Our holistic services include: